Loading

 Ashwin started as an opening batsman but dropped down the order due to limited success and turned into an off-break bowler.
 He made his first-class debut for Tamil Nadu in December 2006 and captained the team the following season.
 He played for the Chennai Super Kings (CSK) in the 2010 Indian Premier League, where his economical bowling led to his maiden international call-up in the limited-overs formats in June 2010.
 He was the leading wicket-taker and player of the tournament of the 2010 Champions League Twenty20, which was won by CSK.
 He also won the 2014 Champions League Twenty20 and two IPL titles (2010, 2011) with CSK.

-In 2011, he made his Test debut against West Indies and became the seventh Indian bowler to take a five-wicket haul on debut.
-Ashwin had greater success with the turning tracks in the Indian subcontinent, including taking 29 wickets in a series against Australia, the most by any Indian bowler in a four-match Test series.
-In the 2015–16 season, Ashwin took 48 wickets and scored 336 runs in eight Test matches, along with 27 wickets in 19 T20Is, enabling him to win the ICC Cricketer of the Year and ICC Men's Test Cricketer of the Year awards for 2016.
+In 2011, Ashwin made his Test debut against West Indies and became the seventh Indian bowler to take a five-wicket haul on debut.
+He had greater success with the turning tracks in the Indian subcontinent, including taking 29 wickets in a series against Australia, the most by any Indian bowler in a four-match Test series.
+In the 2015–16 season, he took 48 wickets and scored 336 runs in eight Test matches, along with 27 wickets in 19 T20Is, enabling him to win the ICC Cricketer of the Year and ICC Men's Test Cricketer of the Year awards for 2016.
 He has been named five times to the ICC Men's Test Team of the Year and was named in the ICC Men's Test Team of the Decade 2011–20.
 In 2015, he was awarded the Arjuna award by the Government of India.

 Early and personal life

 Ashwin was born on 17 September 1986 in Madras, Tamil Nadu, to Ravichandran and Chitra.
 His father, Ravichandran, played cricket at club level as a fast bowler.
 Ashwin did his initial schooling at Padma Seshadri Bala Bhavan.
 Later, he switched to St. Bede's School for higher secondary.
-He graduated with a BTech in Information Technology from SSN college of engineering, Chennai.
+He graduated with a BTech in Information Technology from SSN College of Engineering, Chennai.

 Ashwin resides in West Mambalam, Chennai.
 He married his childhood friend, Prithi Narayanan, on 13 November 2011.
 They have two daughters.